joef551/camel-cql/readme.md

 </bean>
 ```

 Note that three of the statements have fields delimited by backticks (e.g., \`list:text:email\`).
 These are *parameterized fields* that comprise 2 or 3 subfields, which are delimited by a ":" character.
 So any CQL statement with one or more parameterized fields is treated as a CQL prepared statement.
-A CQL prepared statement's parameterized fields are used for binding input parameters, which arrive via the CQL endpoint's incoming request message, to the prepared statement.
+A CQL prepared statement's parameterized fields are used for binding input parameters, which arrive via the CQL endpoint's incoming request message body, to the prepared statement.

 The first subfield (from right-to-left) of a parameterized field is required, and it specifies the name of the input parameter that corresponds to the field.
 In other words, it must match the key name of a `key:value` pair that is passed in via an incoming request message.
 In the "select2" example statement above, "username" is the key name of the input parameter.

 The second subfield, which is also required, is the type of input parameter, and it must match one of the Cassandra [data types](http://www.datastax.com/drivers/java/3.0/com/datastax/driver/core/DataType.Name.html).
 Also see [CQL data types to Java types](http://docs.datastax.com/en/developer/java-driver/3.0/java-driver/reference/javaClass2Cql3Datatypes.html).
 Please note that the Date type is a Cassandra [LocalDate](http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/LocalDate.html) and must be passed in as either a number of milliseconds since January 1st, 1970 GMT or of the form '2014-12-32'; i.e., year-month-day.

 The third and last subfield, which is optional, is used to specify a collection (list, map, or set).

 Here are a some examples:

 1. **\`list:text:email\`** is a parameterized field that is matched up to an input parameter whose key name is 'email' and whose value is a list of ascii text strings.
 2. **\`text:username\`** is a parameterized field that is matched up to an input parameter whose key name is 'username' and whose value is an ascii text string.